 Cage the Elephant

-Each successive Cage the Elephant show seems to be better than the previous one.
+With each successive show, Cage the Elephant seems to be better than the previous one.
 Lead singer Matt Shultz is always a cannonball full of energy on stage, and this show was no different.
 They showcased much of their newest, Grammy winning album, Tell Me I’m Pretty, while sprinkling in their biggest hits to an eager crowd ready to move around.

 The Nashville based indie rockers are becoming a perennial festival band.
-Seeing a short 45-minute set of theirs does not do their jamming potential justice, but it is nonetheless impressive.
+Seeing a short 45-minute set of theirs does not do them due justice, but it is nonetheless impressive.
+They are hitting plenty of festivals this year, so do yourself a favor and catch their set.
+Free flowing, uplifting, and easy to listen to music makes them a perfect jam band for a summer festival.

 Ryan Adams dug into his full arsenal of skills during the early Sunday evening headlining set.
 His quick wit, improv abilities, stage banter, and stellar navigation of a guitar pleased both hardcore fans and those who simply had nothing better to do.
 Logic would imply that the latter were turned more into Ryan Adams fans than anything else at the conclusion of the set.
 The most priceless memory of his performance came when he got into a confrontation of sorts with a local photographer who decided to use his camera’s flash while shooting high above the stage on a lifted platform.
 Ryan Adams has Meniere’s disease, which can cause seizures, vertigo like symptoms, and ocular migraines exacerbated by flashing lights.
 Those with press and photo credentials were warned about this before shooting Adam’s set, so the photographer really didn’t have a good excuse.
 You can read more about the war that erupted on Twitter afterward in a Tampa Bay Times article about the incident.
 Thankfully, nothing happened to Adams and the crowd got to enjoy an improv song roughly titled “Dude with the Sign That Says No Flash”, further showcasing Ryan Adams’ live performance skills.

 Dennis Cole, AKA Ghostface Killah, made a rare solo appearance to roughly a couple thousand eager fans looking to get a glimpse of anything Wu Tang Clan.
-This was probably the best rap performance in the seven-year history of GMF.
+This was probably the best rap performance in the seven-year history of GMF, and one of the most unique bookings you’ll see at a festival anywhere.

 Curtis Hixon Park